zwmuam/Bastilevirinae_introns/README.md

 ```
 ./install.sh
 ```
-the scripts creads a conda environment based on the phage_introns_env.yml file, downloads necessary and formats databases used in the paper
+the scripts creates a conda environment based on the phage_introns_env.yml file, downloads the necessary files and database formats used in the paper

-Before using you have to activate the environmet
+Before using you have to activate the environment
 ```
 conda activate phage_introns
 ```